baens/blog.baens.net/content/posts/experiment-notes-jaxrs-stream.md

 }
 ```

-If we run this, we get this kind of output
+If we run this, we get this kind of output:

 ```json
 {"parallel":false}